sbcblab/gpu-benchmarks/README.md

 ## Requisites

-For compiling the library you need CUDA installed.
+To compile the library, you need to have CUDA installed on your system.
+Ensure that you have CUDA installed before proceeding with the compilation process.

+Additionally, when compiling your code, it is necessary to link the cuBLAS library.
+To do this, include the `-lcublas` flag during compilation.

-## include
+## Include

-The target must be compiled with the flag to include the path to the library's umbrella file `-Igpu-benchmarks/include`, and the flag to include cuBLAS `-lcublas`.
-Then, include the library using:
+To use the library in your code, you should include the umbrella file `cuda_benchmark_suite.cuh` as desired.
+The file can be found at the following path: `/gpu-benchmarks/include`.
+We recommend adding this path to the search path by compiling your code with the `-I gpu-benchmarks/include` flag.
+Once you have done that, you can include the library using the following statement:
 ```
 #include <cuda_benchmark_suite.cuh>
 ```

 An example of instantiation of a benchmark function looks like:
 ```
 char shuffleFile[] =  "shufflefile.bin";